alexjhetherington/anvil-level-design/README.md

 Edit -> Preferences -> v arrow -> Install From Disk -> Select the zip file

+Minimum Blender version is 5.1.
+Until Anvil is more mature, backwards compatibility is not prioritised.

 ## Quick Start

 Anvil adds new workspaces 'Hotspot Mapping' and 'Level Design.'
 You must be in those workspaces to use Anvil features.
 If you lose them, go to addon preferences -> Anvil -> Create X Workspace.